orbs-network/v3-git-book/overview/layer-3-protocol.md

   The foundational blockchain layer is called L1 and provides the core security for the entire stack.
 This layer often holds the liquidity of all apps running on top (TVL).
 Popular L1 blockchains include Ethereum and TON.\

 * **Layer 2 - Scalability**\
   Since the majority of L1s are not necessarily scalable, L2 protocols often focus on increasing transaction throughput, supporting more users and decreasing transaction fees.
-Popular L2 blockchains include Polygon and Avalanche.\
+Popular L2 blockchains include Arbitrum and Base.\

 * **Layer 3 - Enhanced Execution**\
   Since L1/L2 contracts are inherently limited in nature and sandboxed, L3 protocols provide enhanced execution capabilities for apps by relying on external validators and oracle networks.
 Popular L3 blockchains include Chainlink and Orbs.\